Frequently Asked Questions:

 I’m aware that many photographers offer 5-10, or all images retouched in packages that are very cheap.
 There is retouching and there is retouching.
 True hand retouching looks authentic and particularly for actors, hand retouching won’t get you into trouble with a casting director.

-As well as retouching you, I can also add textures to the backdrops, which add a lovely “organic” quality to your portraits.
-When you take the retouch option I can give you versions with and without texture, at no extra cost.
+I can also add textures to the backdrops, which add a lovely “organic” quality to your portraits.

 My retouching is optional, and I can show you examples of retouching work after your shoot so you can decide if you want it or not.
 There’s no pressure.